Home > Tours > Africa Tours > Middle East Tours > Pakistan: Women's Expedition

 Itinerary

-Depart Islamabad this morning on a flight to Gilgit then transfer to a private vehicle and travel north on the Karakoram Highway.
-Also known as the China-Pakistan Friendship Highway, the road was built, believe it or not, in conjunction with China and connects the two countries at Khunjerab Pass.
-It passes through the Karakoram mountain range and is sometimes referred to as the Eighth Wonder of the World thanks to the level of engineering that went into its construction, not to mention the phenomenal views on either side of the road.
-Stops en route include a viewpoint, where you can see the 7788-metre Rakaposhi mountain.
+Travel north on the Karakoram Highway to Gulmit today – also known as the China-Pakistan Friendship Highway, the road was built in conjunction with China and connects the two countries at the Khunjerab Pass.
+Passing through the Karakoram Mountain Range, it’s sometimes referred to as the Eighth Wonder of the World thanks to the level of engineering that went into its construction, not to mention the phenomenal views on either side of the road.
+Stop at a viewpoint along the way, where you can see the 7788 m Rakaposhi Mountain.
+For dinner tonight, indulge in some local yak burgers and the region’s famous apricot cake.
 (B/L/D)

-Enjoy some time in Pakistan’s fresh mountain air today as you trek out to Borith Lake and Passu Glacier.
-The lake sits at an altitude of 2600 metres and is a quiet, peaceful spot to relax, not to mention a good opportunity to recharge after a few adventurous days.
-Read a book, soak up some sun or go for a swim (it’s saltwater) before trekking to Passu Glacier, a round-trip of approximately six kilometres.
-It wasn’t so long ago that walking was the primary means of transport in these parts, with some villages in the region only gaining road access as late as 2003.
-Later, travel to the village of Passu, located on the banks of the Hunza River.
-Sample the town’s famous apricot cake and yak burgers.
+Enjoy some time in Pakistan’s fresh mountain air as you trek out to Borith Lake and Passu Glacier.
+The lake sits at an altitude of 2600 m and you can soak up some sun or go for a swim (it’s saltwater) after trekking to Passu Glacier.
+It wasn’t so long ago that walking was the primary means of transport here, with some villages in the region only gaining road access as late as 2003.
+After lunch, travel to the village of Passu, located on the banks of the Hunza River.
+When you arrive, wander the streets filled with stone houses and fruit trees before heading to a local’s home.
+Here, the women of the house will teach you how to make some local Hunzai dishes like molida (a mixture of buttermilk, cheese and bread), graal (pancakes usually served with apricot or walnut oil and mulberry sauce), dawdo (noodle soup) or chaapshuro (flatbread stuffed with meat).
 (B/L/D)

 Trip Inclusions